jiangziyan-693/EASY-MNIST/README.md

 * `LEARNING_RATE`: controls the speed at which a model's weights are updated during training.
 * `ACTIVATION_FUCTION`: controls the output of a neural network node by introducing non-linearity.
 * `NET_STRUCTURE`:define the deeplearning structure you want to use.
+* `OPTIMIZER`:adjusts model parameters to minimize the loss function and improve model performance.

 ## Run